 How to prepare for a mortgage rate drop

-Let’s take a look at why there is an expectation of a drop in mortgage rates, what that will look like and what you should do to be ready when rates do drop.
+Let’s take a look at why there is an expectation of a drop in mortgage rates, what that will look like, and what you should do to be ready when rates do drop.

 When will mortgage rates go down?

-How the fed affects mortgage rates
+How the Fed affects mortgage rates

-When you hear that the Fed is cutting interest rates, that is in reference to the federal funds rate.
-That is what commercial banks use to lend and borrow from each other and it impacts the long-term outlook of the bond market, which is a driver of mortgage rates.
+The Federal Reserve doesn’t control mortgage rates.
+When you hear that the Fed is holding interest rates steady, that is in reference to the federal funds rate.
+That is what commercial banks use to lend and borrow from one another, and it affects the long-term outlook of the bond market, which is a driver of mortgage rates.
 That’s why the Fed’s actions can affect mortgage rates, but it happens indirectly.

 Why is the Fed considering interest rate cuts?